qwyan456/NSParentalControl/Readme.md

 ### Auto-start Parental Control

-In order for the parental control to load on startup you have to create a new folder named `flags` into `/atmosphere/contents/0420000000003103`.
+In order for the parental control to load on startup you have to create a new folder named `flags` into `/atmosphere/contents/420000000003103`.

-In this folder create an empty file named `TO COMPLETE`.
+In this folder create an empty file named `boot2.flag`

 ## References